Ricahrd-Li/Face_verification-Numpy/README.md

 We used numpy and img2col technique to acclerate convolution.

-After train for >30 epochs on training data， we get 0.70-0.75 F1 score on test data.
+After train for >30 epochs on training data, we get 0.70-0.75 F1 score on test data.

 ---
 The source file are organizd as follows: